NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 text-to-speech system, gathered from 1000 inference runs, on a single V100 and a single T4, respectively.
 Latency is measured from the start of FastPitch inference to the end of WaveGlow inference.
 Throughput is measured as the number of generated audio samples per second at 22KHz.
-RTF is the real-time factor which tells how many seconds of speech are generated in 1 second of wall-clock time.
+RTF is the real-time factor which denotes the number of seconds of speech generated in a second of wall-clock time, per input utterance.
 The used WaveGlow model is a 256-channel model [published on NGC](https://ngc.nvidia.com/catalog/models/nvidia:waveglow_ljs_256channels).

 Our results were obtained by running the `./scripts/inference_benchmark.sh` script in